CSS Conference 2019

 The construction of that which is Nordic and the North has had, with its altering implications and its vast scope, considerable political significance during the last two centuries, especially within the Anglo-American, German, and French cultural spheres and also comprises an important prerequisite for the international emergence and spreading of Scandinavian Studies as an academic discipline with its significantly varying conditions and limitations in different parts of the world.
 In what overall international context have the notions of the Nordic taken shape and proven helpful and how are those processes reflected in pertinent details?
 To what extent have academic Scandinavian Studies worldwide been molded in relation to the notion of the Nordic?

 8. Prospects and Challenges for Collaborative research in Scandinavian Languages and Literatures

 Language and literary Scandinavianists comprise a majority of the international Scandinavian Studies community of teachers and researchers, both within and outside the Nordic countries, and education and research within both fields have been historically tied to one another.
 Where is research being conducted that unites as opposed to divides studies within language and literature in current international Scandinavian Studies and what interdisciplinary models and ideas are being applied to bridge in a productive manner the divisions that are methodical and epistemological in nature?

 9. The Framing of Scandinavian Studies Worldwide

-Education and research in Scandinavian Studies is continually in progress with approximately 250 academic centres of learning in the world, but there are also a host of other types of education on various levels to be found within the field and it is to various degrees the object of attention partly in terms of Nordic, foreign, educational and cultural policy, and partly in terms of corresponding ambitions in the countries in which the studies are conducted.
-What significance do the endeavours within Scandinavian Studies have in the world and what do its future and challenges look like?
+Education and research in Scandinavian Studies is continually in progress at approximately 250 academic centres of learning in the world, as well as in a variety of other kinds of education on different levels within the field.
+This global community of studies in Nordic languages, literatures and cultures is an important object of attention both in Nordic foreign, educational and cultural policy, and of corresponding ambitions in the countries in which the studies are conducted.
+What significance have the endeavours of Scandinavian studies in the world?
+What do its general prospects, challenges and future look like?